Starting a Business in MexicoAn Overview to Incorporating in Mexico

-Practical Points for Starting a Business in Mexico
+Practical Points for Incorporating in Mexico:

 Mexican bank accounts in many cases are the most difficult part of opening a Mexican Company or starting a business in Mexico.
 Bank policies often vary from branch to branch slightly, and overwhelming change from bank to bank.
 The most import consideration when opening a Mexican bank account is the nationality of the signatory and whether or not physical presence is required for signing documentation.

 In some cases, the Mexican bank will require that the foreigner or director of the company to physically travel to Mexico for purposes of opening the corporate bank account and signing the banking contracts.
 This is a major hassle and can present serious problems and delays.
 It is best to find a bank that will permit the foreign corporate representative to sign the banking contracts and forward originals by mail.
 This is an essential first question.